hbk4mask/hbk4mask.github.io/_posts/2020-07-08-remote-work-best-thing-coroan-did.md

 font: serif
 tags: [coronavirus, news, covid19, remote work, work from home]

-excerpt: "Now the working class has been forced to stay at home and work using their laptops.
-This is unprecedented."
+excerpt: "Now the working class has been forced to stay at home and work using their laptops"

 header:
   image: /assets/images/post_images/wfh_big.jpg